Genomic data processing

 ## 5: chr3 150 250 15 0.85

-Modify coverage bed files based on the experimental purpose in the downstream analysis.
+Modify coverage bed files based on the purpose in the downstream analysis.